Agentnumber47/Coronavirus-Stats/README.md

 After making sure you have the proper dependencies installed, clone this repo (or copy 'run.py).

 You may need to make run.py executable.
 On Linux (in your terminal), navigate to the directory where run.py is contained and type 'chmod a+x ./run.py'.

 ## Running:

 This is a CLI program, so it is happy to be run from the terminal ([command prompt](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) in Windows).
 If you are using Windows, you should be able to run it by double-clicking the 'run.py' file, as if it were an .exe file.

 This has been tested, and works, on Linux and Windows; but it should run on MacOS.

+## Colorblind or Black-and-White Mode:

+Hate or can't see colors well?
+I got you!
+Just run 'run-bw.py' instead.